Mystery Snail Care Guide: Tank Size, Tank Mates, Food, Breeding, etc.

 In the early days, Pomacea bridgesii and Pomacea diffusa were considered the same species, but now we know they have different DNA.

-A few Apple snail species are banned in the US, and they are considered invasive snails.
+A few Apple snail species are banned in the US and considered invasive snails.

 These belong to the family of Apple snails, Pomacea diffusa.
-Some of the Apple snails are banned from owning in the US and considered as an invasive snail.
+Some Apple snails are banned from being owned in the US and are considered invasive snails.

-There are many varieties in this species, so always check before you buy anything.
-The best way to buy the right snail that you won’t regret after going home is observing them.
+There are many varieties of this species, so always check before you buy anything.
+The best way to buy the right snail that you won’t regret after going home is to observe it.

-We don’t mean picking the one that has a beautiful shell.
+We don’t mean picking the one with a beautiful shell.
 It is a secondary thing.
-The main thing that you need to check is that if it is moving or not.
-Only pick the one who is moving and is attached to the surface.
+The main thing that you need to check is whether it is moving or not.
+Only pick the one that is moving and attached to the surface.
 Also, never buy a snail with a damaged shell.

 Mystery snail lifespan

 Mystery snails play a huge role in cleaning the environment.
-They eat dead plants and help in the retaining of nutrients stuck in the detritus back to the ecosystem.
-They play the same role for your aquarium.
-They are known to live up to 1 year in the wild.
+They eat dead plants and help retain nutrients stuck in the detritus back to the ecosystem.
+They play the same role in your aquarium.
+They are known to live up to one year in the wild.

 They have many features that distinguish them from other snails.
 They have bright, colorful appearances, and they keep the substrate and glass of the tank shining.
 They are adaptable to different water conditions as well.
 All these qualities make them the best choice for a beginner.